tylersloan/sugar-app/README.md

 The Sugar List
 ==============

-This is a list of sugars to beware of at the grocery store.
+#### The Sugar List is a guide to the many ingredients that are simply sugar.
+This pocket reference will help you make better-informed decisions at the grocery store.

-> Add this page to your iPhone's home screen and while you're checking out the ingredients of the pop-tarts or whatever, take a look and see which of those ingredients are sugars that do absolutely nothing for you or your body.
+Add this page to your phone or tablet's home screen and while you're reading the ingredient list, find out what exactly Polydextrose is, for example.
+You'll find that is indeed a sugar and is known for gas, bloating, and diarrhea.

-No kidding though, this is meant to be a quick reference to identify tricky sugar ingredient names.
+No kidding though, this is meant to be a quick reference to identify tricky ingredient names that are sugars.
+Food manufacturers are required by law to list ingredients by weight in the order of amount.
+The use multiple kinds of sugar because so 'sugar' is not the first ingredient.

-If you have any extra information or ideas on how to enhance this page for the greater good or some design sense, submit a pull-request.
+If you have any extra information, ideas on how to enhance this page, or even some design input, submit a pull-request.
 I'm all about making this as useful and useable as possible.

 ---

-**While what's here now is usable as-is, I plan to use this little app to learn, practice, and play with different web technologies I find interesting.
+#### While what's here now is usable as-is, I plan to use this little app to learn, practice, and play with different web technologies I find interesting.
 I'll create other branches to work on that stuff.**
 ---

-Attributions:
+I could not have done this without:

-+ My mom, Marci Sloan, researched and wrote almost all the words one this site.
++ My mom, Marci Sloan.
+She did all the research and wrote all the copy.
-+ At [/purpose](http://tylersloan.github.io/sugar-app/purpose/ "Purpose of The SSugar List") I listed sites where I gather glycemic index numbers.
++ At [/resource](http://tylersloan.github.io/sugar-app/resources/ "Resources for The Sugar List") I listed sites where I gather glycemic index numbers.
-+ Tshirt icon by [Norbert Kucsera](http://thenounproject.com/term/tshirt/36016/ "Tshirt by Norbert Kuscera") from The Noun Project.